 Over the years, digital technology has greatly improved.
 Today, it is possible to use x-rays to pinpoint cavities and other oral conditions that cannot be seen by the naked eye.
-Thanks to digital x-rays, we can view below your gums and assess the condition of your jawbone.
-If there is a problem with your tooth’s root, or gum disease has harmed your bone, digital x-rays will allow Dr. Hawkins to see and treat these problems.
+Thanks to digital X-rays, we can view below your gums and assess the condition of your jawbone.
+If there is a problem with your tooth’s root, or gum disease that has harmed your bone, digital X-rays will allow Dr. Hawkins to see and treat these problems.

 What are Digital X-Rays?

 Traditional X-rays use film that is placed in the mouth and developed in a dark room.
 Digital X-rays are cutting-edge technology.
 A dentist places a sensor into a patient’s mouth, and the images are projected on a computer screen.
 This makes the images extremely clear and simple to read.

 What are the Benefits of Digital X-Rays?

 There are a number of benefits that both dentists and patients receive from digital X-rays:

 - Lower Radiation Levels: For years, people have been concerned with the amount of radiation involved with traditional X-rays.
 They are worried that exposure to radiation increases the chances of developing cancer.
 Thanks to digital technology, you are exposed to much lower levels.
 In many cases, digital X-rays use 90 percent less than their film counterparts.
 Even though regular X-rays are deemed safe, digital radiology is a better alternative.